-6.2.6 < mbrcell>
+6.2.6 <mbrcell>

-The guidance provided in the documentation gives a range of values and a typical value for the time of concentration (3600 seconds, typical) and the water content at field capacity (20 cm, typical).
-Both of these values depend on local conditions and cell dimensions and are best expressed as functional relationships.
+The documentation provides a range of values and a typical value for the time of concentration (3600 seconds, typically) and the water content at field capacity (20 cm, typically).
+Both of these values depend on local conditions and cell dimensions, and are best expressed as functional relationships.
 Specifically, the time of concentration could be given as a function of cell dimension and ground slope, and the water content at field capacity could be given as a function of the depth to the water table.

-6.4 Needs for Additional Material
+6.3 Need for Additional Materials

-The current draft version of the Theory Manual asserts that a challenge in modeling complex hydrologic systems is to maintain an acceptable level of numerical errors.
-However, no guidance is given on what is an acceptable level of numerical errors and what numerical errors to expect in applying the RSM.
-In addition, there is no clear statement on the sources of numerical errors in the RSM.
-Identification of suspicious numerical behavior and manifestations of numerical errors in RSM simulations should be provided in the documentation.
+The current draft version of the Theory Manual asserts that a challenge in modeling complex hydrologic systems is to maintain an acceptable level of numerical error.
+However, no guidance is given on what is an acceptable level of numerical error and where to expect error in applying the RSM.
+In addition, there is no clear statement on the sources of numerical error in the RSM.
+Identification of suspicious numerical behavior and manifestations of numerical error in RSM simulations should be provided in the documentation.
 Any numerical errors specific to the RSM theory assumptions should be identified and their manifestations in model simulations should be discussed.
-Consolidation of error analyses stemming from the RSM conceptual formulation and development-presented in various papers by Lal (1998, 1998a, 2000) into a single document on "Guidelines for Managing Numerical Error" as proposed by the District will be a highly beneficial contribution to the RSM Documentation Set.
-Errors typically are common to all numerical models, model implementations, and simulation designs, to some extent.
-Presentation of guidelines for controlling model behavior and illustration of erroneous numerical artifacts should help alleviate errors in judgment on the part of potential RSM users.
-A well crafted set of sensitivity analyses demonstrating the effects of parameter ranges on model results also can be beneficial in helping client users minimize the potential for erroneous simulations.
+Consolidation of error analyses stemming from the RSM conceptual formulation and development-presented in various papers by Lal (1998, 1998a, 2000)-into a single document on "Guidelines for Managing Numerical Error" as proposed by the SFWMD will be a highly beneficial contribution to the RSM Documentation Set.
+Error is common to all numerical models, model implementations, and simulation designs, to some extent.
+Presentation of guidelines for controlling model behavior and illustration of erroneous numerical artifacts should help alleviate mistakes in judgment by RSM users.
+A well crafted set of sensitivity analyses demonstrating the effects of parameter ranges on model results also can be beneficial in helping client users to minimize the potential for erroneous simulations.
 A single document or chapter specifically discussing model uncertainty and numerical error will represent a vast improvement to the RSM documentation.

-All assumptions used to develop the RSM to simulate regional flow in South Florida should be clearly stated and justified.
+All of the assumptions used to develop the RSM to simulate regional flow in South Florida should be clearly stated and justified.
 Model limitations that arise from neglect of the inertia terms, and the consequences of these limitations in operational water management and restoration planning, must be clearly identified and discussed.
 Since one motivation for developing the RSM is the absence of other models with similar capabilities, clearly stated model assumptions and limitations will facilitate comparative evaluations with other physically based, spatially distributed models.
 For example, MODHMS or MIKE-SHE can simulate variably saturated flow using Richard's equation, which is not currently planned for RSM.